KevinGimbel/kevin.gimbel.dev/src/_section/containers.md

   - Deploying docker with Docker Remote API
 ---

-In 2017 I drove the initial adoption of Docker for local development at Synoa GmbH, later pushing usage in CI/CD, Kubernetes, and ECS.
+In 2017 I drove the initial adoption of Docker for local development at Synoa GmbH.

+In the years following until I departet in 2023 we used Docker locally, in ECS, in TeamCity CI/CD pipelines, and as runtime on simple Ubuntu servers.

 Some areas I've gained knowledge in over the years include: